genesiscommunitysuccess/docs/docs/platform-reference/configure-key-modules/request-servers/reference.md

 }
 ```

+Next is a more complex example.
+The first block checks that the user is authorised to view the instrument.
-Next is a more complex example; using the ALT_INSTRUMENT_ID table.
-We are using the index as input, but we return either a getBulk, a getRange or a get, depending on the input.
-Also, we check if the user is authorised to view the instrument:
+The second block uses the ALT_INSTRUMENT_ID table.
+The index is used as the input, but we return either a `getBulk`, a `getRange` or a `get`, depending on the input.

 ```kotlin
 requestReply<AltInstrumentId.ByAlternateTypeAlternateCode, AltInstrumentId> {